robinrob/rsmithio/_posts/2018-05-16-cli-tetris.md

 * [TestPosition](https://github.com/robinrob/cli-tetris/blob/master/tests/test_grid_square.py)
 * [TestTetrisGrid](https://github.com/robinrob/cli-tetris/blob/master/tests/test_grid_square.py)
 * [TestTetrisPiece](https://github.com/robinrob/cli-tetris/blob/master/tests/test_grid_square.py)

+## Code design
+The codebase is written in an object-oriented style.
+Having recently been [learning OCaml]({{ site.url }}/getting-started-with-ocaml/) and thinking more about functional programming styles, I decided that I didn't want any mutable state where I could avoid it.
+To achieve this in *principle*, I've made the instance methods like Position.rotate() return a new instance with the updated state.
+I've applied this pattern to `TetrisPiece`, `Layout` and `Position`.
+The classes `TetrisGrid` and `GridSquare` do contain mutable state and are persistent across a Tetris game.
+The

+It turns out that having the ability to know the *form* of an object's state at any given moment is really useful.
+For example, at any point in the code where I had hold of a `TetrisPiece` object, I knew that it would always have its `layout`, `position` and `elements` properties initialised.
+Therefore this pattern reduces null checks. `OCaml` doesn't even have a null value, so eliminates that class of potential bug entirely.
+I think coding without depending on null is a good practice.

 The real important workhorse logic for the game is contained within `Tetris`, `TetrisGrid`, `TetrisPiece` and `Position` - and I started off with unit tests for these classes.